Renewable Energy

 and the Global data.

-The falling prices of electricity from sun and wind, above, lead to their increased use, left.
+Falling prices for electricity from sun and wind lead to their increased use.

 Renewables and gas displace coal, due to coal’s generally higher operating cost.